Christian Performing Artists' Fellowship: Ministry

 The three unique characteristics of CPAF's ministry are Evangelism, a very high standard of Excellence, and work within the Classical Performing Arts.

 In addition to the MasterWorks Festival, CPAF sponsors the Second Sunday Series, a series of once monthly, community concerts in which performers share their faith through classical music, drama and dance.
 CPAF has begun numerous Bible Studies and prayer groups throughout colleges and performing arts arenas around the United States.

-Training

 Arts Administration

 In 2004, CPAF established an intern teaching program.
 The year-long program is designed for young performing artists to train, both spiritually and artistically, in arts administration.

-Production
+Training and Production

 CPAF also trains young performers and theatre technicians through a number of technical internship programs held in the summer including, Production, Orchestra Management, Photography, Piano maintenance, Recording and the supporting areas of General Production.
 The internships assist in the productions that appear in the MasterWorks Festival.